-Surrounded by Boab trees and Pandanus palms, this poolside restaurant at the town’s only five-star resort focuses on contemporary Australian dishes all day.
+Surrounded by Boab trees and Pandanus palms, this poolside restaurant (pictured) at the town’s only five-star resort focuses on contemporary Australian dishes all day.
 Breakfast options include a supercharged avocado on toast topped with cured salmon, a generous dollop of herby crème fraiche as well as cinnamon-spiked pancakes with an abundance of condiments including apple-cranberry sauce, maple syrup and honeycomb butter.
 Come nightfall, the a la carte menu highlights Australian seafood – scallops from Shark Bay served with a spicy combination of curry oil and salsa verde of pearl meat delicately decorated with finger lime and herbs – though there are meatier and vegie-friendly options available.

 10 Murray Road, Cable Beach; (08) 9193 8388

 Broome Courthouse Markets

 It would be remiss not to mention the weekend markets as a popular option for breakfast.
 Among the handmade candles, soaps and psychedelic tie-dyed garments are vendors selling everything from fresh fruit and doughnuts to chicken wings and Filipino-style empanadas.
 The Kimberley Coffee Company, meanwhile, is on hand for your caffeine fix.
 During full moons and the appearance of the Staircase to the Moon phenomenon (when a full moon rises over the exposed mudflats of Roebuck Bay at low tide), market vendors also set up night-time markets at Town Beach.